 We also rely on the assistance of a wonderful team of volunteers at our Connecticut headquarters and free clinics (we cannot accept volunteers for relief work in the field).

 We work in dozens of countries around the world, improving health care in areas of desperate need.
 We also help those without access to health care here at home.
-Americares has offices in El Salvador, Haiti, India, Nepal, Liberia, Tanzania and the Philippines in addition to our global headquarters in Stamford, Connecticut.
+Americares has offices in Colombia, El Salvador, Haiti, India, Liberia, Malawi, the Philippines Tanzania and the United States, including Puerto Rico.

 Please visit americares.org/jobs for information about career and internship opportunities with Americares.